lakwarus/ballerina-workshop/tutorial-03/README.md

 ballerina: started HTTP/WS endpoint 0.0.0.0:909
 ```

-I used -p 9090:9090 to map container Ballerina service listen port to localhost 9090, because from Windows and Mac you can’t access container IP address directly.
+I used -p 9090:9090 to map listen port of Ballerina service (inside the container) to local 9090 port.
+Because from Windows and Mac you can’t access container IP address directly.
 Now we can access our service by using following `curl` command.

 ```bash
 $ curl -X POST -d " Ballerina, running as a container" http://localhost:9090